 Heading back to work and feeling jealous your helper gets to spend more time with your baby than you?
 Here's how you can deal with the green-eyed monster within...

-I always knew going back to work after having a baby would be hard, especially after moving to a new country.
+I always knew going back to work after having a baby would be hard.
 What I didn’t factor on was how hard it would be to hand over my baby to my helper.
 Don’t get me wrong: I love my helper and absolutely appreciate everything she does for us.
 She’s a regular superwoman and has become such a big part of our family.
 But there’s also this little niggle inside of me: does my baby love our helper more than he loves me?

 I remember my first week of work, when I was adjusting to full-time employment after a long break out the workforce.
 It was hard to say goodbye in the mornings and switch out of mum mode; I’d get choked up from the whirlwind of emotions – sadness, guilt and anxiety to name a few.
 All I wanted was a big squeezy cuddle to get my final baby fix for the day, but when I went over to pick him up, he flat out refused my affection.
 In fact, he squealed with rage and reached out instead for our helper.
 Gah.
 It was like a knife to the heart!